rch79/MS2-TicTacToe/README.md

 - __The Game Page__

-  - The Tic-Tac-Toe board.
-On each turn, the player clicks on an empty postion in the 3x3 grid to place an 'X' or an 'O'.
+  - On each turn, the player clicks on an empty postion in the 3x3 grid to place an 'X' or an 'O'.
 If the position has already been selected on a prior turn, an alert message will be displayed on the screen.
   - The round ends once three 'X's or 'O's are placed in a row (horizontally, vertically or diagonally).
 The winning positions will be highlighted in green.
 The game ends in a tie if the winning conditions are not met and the board is fully populated.
   - At the end of each round, provided it did not end in a tie, the winning player's score will be incremented by 1 point.
   - The first player to score 5 points is declared the winner.
 The page will refresh after this to reset the game.